-Natural wonders, historical hotspots, and quirky college towns are all just a hop and a skip away from Texas’ third largest city.
+Natural wonders, scenic drives, historical hotspots, and quirky college towns are all just a hop and a skip away from Texas’ third largest city.

 One of the best ways to tour the United States is by car, and by basing in Dallas, you open up endless possibilities for exploration throughout the area.

 We’ve compiled the ultimate list of drivable destinations around Dallas, with road trips ranging from a few hours to a full-blown weekend getaway.

 If you’re ready to get cruising, keep reading to find the best itineraries and can’t-miss sightseeing spots for your Southern excursion.